UTRGV Policies & COLTT Procedures

 4. Once the approval has been received then our office will be able to process the request.

-This policy aims to provide faculty with information on our Blackboard course size limit.
-To properly manage our Blackboard course storage and ensure adequate system performance, we encourage faculty to help us with this policy.
+The purpose of this policy is to provide faculty with information on our Brightspace course size limit.
+In an effort to properly manage our Brightspace course storage and ensure optimal system performance, we encourage faculty to help us with this policy.

 • Accelerated courses: 1 GB